Skip to Main Content

 Step 2: Obtain Venue Diagram

-Speak with your SOLE Advisor regarding venue diagram.
-Based on area, please consider General Policies and Restrictions.
+Speak with your SOLE Advisor regarding the venue diagram.
+Based on the area, please consider General Policies and Restrictions.

 If your organization is serving food at the event, please follow the instructions HERE to obtain a Temporary Food Permit.